groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/video.md

 }
 ```

-Put it simply - you install the video processing library, implement the `IVideoConnector` interface which links the `GroupDocs.Conversion` with video processing library, load a video file into the `Converter` class providing the `IVideoConnector` instance, select the desired output format and all the rest will be done by **GroupDocs.Conversion**.
+Put it simply - you install the video processing library, implement the `IVideoConnector` interface which links the `GroupDocs.Conversion` with video processing library, load a video file into the `Converter` class providing the `IVideoConnector` instance, select the desired output format and **GroupDocs.Conversion** does all the rest.

 {{< alert style="info" >}}
 Refer to the [API reference](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert) for more conversion options and customizations.
 {{< /alert >}}

 ## Extract audio track
-Extracting an audio track from a video is similar to converting video, however, you need to set the [`ExtractAudioOnly`](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/videoconvertoptions/extractaudioonly/) property to `true` and specify the desired output format in the [`AudioFormat`](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/videoconvertoptions/audioformat/) property:
+Extracting an audio track from a video is similar to converting video, however, you need to set the [ExtractAudioOnly](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/videoconvertoptions/extractaudioonly/) property to `true` and specify the desired output format in the [AudioFormat](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/videoconvertoptions/audioformat/) property:

 ```csharp
 // Load the source AVI file